ecency/cf-cache/readme.md

 `CF_EMAIL` and `CF_KEY` - legacy email and global API key (used only if no token is provided)

 `DOMAIN` - imagehoster instance, e.g. https://images.ecency.com

+Purges are sent in batches of up to 30 URLs to comply with Cloudflare plan limits.